stakater/kubestackplus-docs/content/about/cloud-providers/exoscale.md

 Exoscale is headquartered in Switzerland.

-If you are an existing Exoscale customer, send an email to [`sales@stakater.com`](mailto:sales@stakater.com) to get a quote for SAAP in your account.
+If you are an existing Exoscale customer, email [`sales@stakater.com`](mailto:sales@stakater.com) to get a quote for SAAP in your account.

-If you would like to become an Exoscale customer, [register](https://portal.exoscale.com/register) for their clouds and send an email to [`sales@stakater.com`](mailto:sales@stakater.com) to get a quote for SAAP.
+If you would like to become an Exoscale customer, [register](https://portal.exoscale.com/register) for their clouds and email [`sales@stakater.com`](mailto:sales@stakater.com) to get a quote for SAAP.

 ## Instance Types